 - Exporting a 3D model to the DAE format

 - Working with 3D depth maps

 - The medical applications of Photoshop 3D

 - Adjusting the depth of field

 Skill Level Intermediate

-Hi, I am Deke McClelland.
-Hello and welcome to Photoshop CS5 Extended One-on-One 3D objects, the second installment in my 4 part series on 3D in Photoshop.
-In this course, we will review 3D objects, which are the specialized layers that hold 3D artwork in Photoshop Extended.
-Photoshop provides a total of six ways to make a 3D Object.
-You can render a 2D layer as a flat postcard that you can rotate in 3D space, useful for billboards and backdrops.
+- Hi I'm Deke McClelland.
+Hello and welcome to Photoshop CS5 Extended One-on-One, 3D Objects.
+The second installment in my four part series on 3D in Photoshop.
+In this course, we'll review 3D objects, which are the specialized layers that hold 3D artwork in Photoshop Extended.
+Photoshop provides a total of six ways to make a 3D object.
+You can render a 2D layer as flat postcard that you can rotate in 3D space, useful for billboards and backdrops.

-You can wrap the contents of a layer around a simple 3D shapes, such as a sphere, cone or cube.
-For more complex objects, you can import a 3D Wireframe created in a stand-alone modeling program.
-You can project organic 3D forms using grayscale depth maps.
-Medical professionals can assemble DICOM layers into 3D volumes, but creative professionals can use them as well.
-And then there's Repousse, which let's you extrude and revolve 2D layers so that they become 3D.
+You can wrap the contents of a layer around a simple 3D shape, such as a sphere, cone, or cube.
+For more complex objects, you can import a 3D wire frame created in a stand-alone modeling program.
+You can project organic 3D forms using greyscale depth maps.
+Medical professionals can assemble Dicom layers into 3D volumes but creative professionals can use them as well.
+And then there's Repousse, which lets you extrude and revolve 2D layers so that they become 3D.

-If you haven't yet watched the first course in this series, Photoshop CS5 Extended One-on-One 3D Fundamentals, you should do so now before you watch this course.
-It will give you the foundation you need to understand how 3D works in Photoshop.
-The exercises in this first introductory chapter are all about setup, so that you when I are on the same page.
-And now get ready for an extensive look at 3D Objects in Photoshop CS5 Extended.
+If you haven't yet watched the first course in the series, Photoshop CS5 Extended One on One, 3D Fundamentals, you should do so now before you watch this course.
+It'll give you the foundation you need to understand how 3D works in Photoshop.
+The exercises in this first introductory chapter are all about setup, so that you and I are on the same page.
+And now, get ready for an extensive look at 3D objects in Photoshop CS5 Extended.